shallowdream2/CMADR/README.md

    python train.py --config config.json
    ```

-   The trained weights will be stored in the directory specified by `model_dir` in `config.json`.
+   The dataset name is given by `data_name` and the model will be saved to
+   `model/<round>_<data_name>`.
+Training parameters such as the number of
+   satellites, ground stations, queries and the maximum time slot are configured
+   in `config.json`.

 2. **Predict**